Professional Discipline & Regulatory Law

 Members of chambers defend individuals via their defence organisations and indemnity providers.
 Charter Chambers also accept instructions directly from members of the public via Direct Access.

 The professional discipline team is supported by a modern and approachable clerking team who deliver excellent client service.
-The clerking team is led by Ian Sheridan who is “fantastic and could not be more helpful” (Legal 500 2017).
+The clerking team is led by James Hall who is “fantastic and could not be more helpful” (Legal 500 2017).

 Experts in Professional Discipline